agorischek/heckle/packages/health/README.md

 ## Additional Patterns

-Your checks can be as simple or complex as you like.
-Here are a few other techniques to consider:
+Your checks can be as simple or complex as you like — Below are a few other techniques to consider.

 You can intentionally submit invalid parameters and verify that you recieve an error response code: